ngckinhluan/prj301-se1867-05/README.md

 <img src="./images/Tripma (4).png" alt="Logo" width="100%" height="100%">

-- This page is used to get users information when they booked seats
+- This page is used to get users information when they booked seats.

 <img src="./images/Tripma (5).png" alt="Logo" width="100%" height="100%">